 Today, data engineers and analysts are heroes and MVPs, with the power to transform your business with near real-time analyses and spookily-accurate predictions that improve decision making, reduce risks, and boost revenues.

-Companies have invested millions of dollars in cutting-edge data science platforms chock full of capabilities in order to support their data scientists and accelerate their transformation into data driven businesses.
+Companies have invested millions of dollars in cutting-edge data platforms chock full of capabilities in order to support their data scientists and accelerate their transformation into data driven businesses.